LeeHowes/CPP/paper_framework_sources/p1897_initial_executor_algorithms_for_cpp23.md

 ## when_all for void types and mixed success
 We should add a when_all variant that returns tuples and variants in its result, or some similar mechanism for to allow parameter packs, including empty packs in the form of void-senders, and mixed success/error to propagate.

+## when_all and share both require cancellation and async cleanup to be fully flexible
+Under error circumstances, `when_all` should cancel the other incoming work.
+This will be described separately.

+`share` similarly needs to be updated to describe how it behaves in the presence of one downstream task being cancelled, and precisely when and where the shared state is destroyed.

 # Proposed question for the Prague 2020 meeting
 ## Replace `bulk_execute` in P0443 with `indexed_for` as described above.